Kielx/next-blog/posts/CppNcurses5.md

 Of course, you can replace the firefox command with your chosen web browser.
 Alternatively you can just navigate to this folder in the system file browser.

 Currently, there is not much in the generated documentation.
 This is because, by default, Doxygen does not generate documentation for files that are not explicitly described with a comment block containing the @file statement.

 To change this, we can either describe each file in turn or use the `EXTRACT_ALL = TRUE` option in the configuration file.
-Please not that, it is worth describing each file to make it easier to understand its content later.
+Please note that, it is worth describing each file to make it easier to understand its content later.
 Therefore, in our main file, in the first line, before `#include`, let's add a description:

 ```cpp
 /**